 These are the apps that give users access to different restaurants and an opportunity to easily order food from them.
 Things like Uber Eats or GrubHub would be a great example of this type of app.
 The point is that you have a lot of options gathered in one place, so you can quickly go through them and choose the ones you like most.

-It’s also easy to compare prices or make several orders from different places in a few taps, without filling in your delivery information over and over again.
+It’s also easy to compare prices or make several orders from different places in a few taps without filling in your delivery information over and over again.
 The listed restaurants, in turn, get more clients and increase their revenue by using the app.

 By choosing this business model, you’ll satisfy both restaurants and their clients, which means you can charge both advertising and delivery fees.
-The goal is to attract more customers with a user-friendly interface and seamless user experience to recover the investments in the app development.
+The goal is to attract more customers with a user-friendly interface and seamless user experience to recover the investments in app development.

 That’s why your delivery service would need various filters, a secure payment system, and GPS integration on the client’s side.
 On the restaurant’s side, you’ll need a convenient dashboard and analytics tools.